 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 The Downtown Los Angeles neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the Downtown Los Angeles neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Downtown Los Angeles community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Downtown Los Angeles neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 The Downtown Los Angeles neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 100.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.